📑 Table of contents

 Metric No-code (Bubble) Custom code

-Loading time (100 users) ~1.5s ~0.3s
+Load time (100 users) ~1.5s ~0.3s

-Loading time (10,000 users) ~5-15s ~0.5s
+Load time (10,000 users) ~5-15s ~0.5s

-Server cost (100K visits/month) $100-500/month $20-50/month
+Server cost (100K visits/month) 100-500$/month 20-50$/month

-DB queries per page 10-50 2-5 (optimized)
+DB requests per page 10-50 2-5 (optimized)

 When it becomes a problem: